 - Being consistent with a tight action point is hard work, but it is worth it in the end.

 For many parents, anger is the motivation for their action point.
 A raised voice is a typical indicator that action is imminent.
 Anger, however, can be a destructive emotion, causing more damage than good to the relationship.
 When you get angry with your children’s lack of responsiveness to your instruction, you would do well to use that anger as a flag to remind yourself that your action point is not tight enough.

-An action point determines the rules of the game for both the parent and the child in the discipline process.
-If you try to change your action point without explanation, your children may feel hurt and resentful.
+An action point determines the rules of the game for both the parent and the child.
+If you try to change your action point without an explanation, your children may feel hurt and resentful.
 Although you have never clarified it before, you have taught your children to respond the way they do.
 If you’re going to change the rules, it will be helpful to explain to your children what you’re doing.
-Sit down and have a talk with your child.
 Explain that you have been wrong in teaching them to respond slowly.
-From now on you’re going to ask them once, then comes the action.
-In this way they’ll develop the character quality of obedience.
+From now on, you’re going to ask them once, then comes the action.
+In this way, they’ll develop the character quality of obedience.

 Children will occasionally test the action point to see if it’s still there.
 Don’t disappoint them.
 Firm boundaries provide security for children.
-And offer much praise to the child who responds.
+Beyond that, offer much praise to the child who responds.
 It’s very important to catch children doing the right thing.
-Not only do you want to affirm behavior but you want to encourage the character development that you observe.
+Not only do you want to affirm behavior, but you want to encourage the character development that you observe.
 Use words like, “You are becoming very obedient.
 I like the way you are learning to obey.”
-Praise goes a long way to build good habits.
+Praise goes a long way to building good habits.

 It takes work, but if parents tighten their action point, then children obey more quickly.
 When parents realize that children need to learn obedience and that they, as parents, are the ones to teach it, then the individual acts of disobedience become very important opportunities.
 When you understand that teaching obedience is an important part of your role as a parent, you’ll be more motivated to keep a tight action point.